ForexStuff/TFG/README.md

 python3 genetreec/exec_test.py 10 5 SAN 2009-03-20 2009-09-21 2009-09-22 2010-03-19
 ```

-Output are two images, first with the best decision tree on training period and second with the same tree on test period.
+Output is a pair of images, first with the best decision tree on training period and second with the same tree on test period.

 ![alt text](https://github.com/MiguelAngelTorres/TFG/blob/master/Resultados/Mousavi/1_WPT.TO_train.png)
 ![alt text](https://github.com/MiguelAngelTorres/TFG/blob/master/Resultados/Mousavi/1_WPT.TO_test.png)